MuathJ/MPI-Definite-Integral/README.md

 # MPI Definite Integral

  A program that takes from the line command an integer number n, and two floating-point numbers a and b.
 Then, the program should compute the definite integral of a given function func on the interval [a, b].
-The function func should be provided in a separate file named func.cpp
+The function func is provided in a separate file named func.cpp

 ------------------------
 1. integrate.cpp